 Tournament Stats.
 We've published some key player statistics for this week's Nordea Masters that will help to shape a view on players who traditionally plays well at this event.
-This week's venue, Barsebäck Golf & Country Club, was used for the events in 2003, 2004, 2006 and 2009 in this week's data: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.
+This week's venue, Hills Golf & Country Club, is being used for the event for the first time so tournament history stats should be considered accordingly.
+Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
-2016, Matt Fitzpatrick, 40/1; 2015: Alex Noren, 20/1; 2014: Thongchai Jaidee, 66/1; 2013: Mikko Ilonen, 35/1; 2012: Lee Westwood, 6/1; 2011: Alex Noren, 28/1; 2010: Richard S Johnson, 100/1.
-For a summary of winners' odds on the European Tour for the past 6 years based on the 2016 schedule click here.
+2017, Renato Paratore, 150/1; 2016, Matt Fitzpatrick, 40/1; 2015: Alex Noren, 20/1; 2014: Thongchai Jaidee, 66/1; 2013: Mikko Ilonen, 35/1; 2012: Lee Westwood, 6/1; 2011: Alex Noren, 28/1; 2010: Richard S Johnson, 100/1.
+For a summary of winners' odds on the European Tour for the past 8 years based on the 2017 schedule click here.

 Tournament Trends & Key Factors.

 This is the first time that Hlls GC has been used for any significant event other than the Dubliner Challenge played on the Challenge Tour in 2008 (final leaderboard here) and as such there's no historical data to give us any kind of pointer as to how it will play, other than to say that just 6 players finished under par that week in windy yet soft conditions.